Polgabarro/GabEngine/README.md

 GabEngine
 =========

-Simple OpenGL Engine for Android
+Simple Native OpenGL Game Engine for Android

 NOTE: IS NOT FUNCTIONAL (TEST ONLY)
 ===================================